unioslo/tsd-file-api/README.md

 ## Usage as a standalone service

 Authentication and authorization is the same as for the storage and retrieval APIs.
 Different user credentials are required for writing and reading files.
 After signing up, a TSD admin must verify the user before they can get an access  token.
 When that is done, a token can be requested.
 The upload token lasts 24 hours while the download token lasts only for one hour.
-Files are limited to 100MB (unless requested otherwise).

 ## Choosing the appropriate HTTP verb